NinjaAPIs/Telegram-PHP-Bots/README.md

 Also, it is based on the official [Telegram Bot API](https://core.telegram.org/bots/api) and doesn't use any external libraries

 **:exclamation: Important!**
 - The Bot Scripts found here are **not to be used exactly as they are**, they are mere demonstrations of features!
 They are provided as-is and any **extra security measures or features needs to be added by you**, the developer.
+Do **NOT** just copy all of them to your bot, but instead learn from them and only add to your bot what you need.
 - Before getting started with this project, make sure you have read the official [documentation](https://ninja-apis.cf) to understand how these bots work.

 Let's get started then! :smiley: